un-nf/404-docs/docs/faq.md

 404 aims to offer protection from *commercial grade* fingerprinting tools used by ad-tech companies like Google who collect and sell your data to third parties.
 Paired with a VPN, 404 offers fingerprint protection from most commercial grade fingerprinting tools (dataDome, FingerprintJS, etc.)

+## Is 404 a desktop app or an open source repository?

+Both, but the division matters.

+- The **desktop app** is the managed product path.
+- The **runtime stack** remains the open source self-hosted path.

+This documentation site now covers both on purpose, with separate setup paths so those workflows do not get mixed together.

 ## How does 404 work?

 !!!
 Example "404 pretends to be you as well as the server."